Still need help?

 Click on the notification to visit that response’s page.

 Highlighted in blue are the fields that respondents have edited.
-Press the Commit button to approve the changes and create a new revision of the response, or press the Reject button to discard their changes.
+Press the Approve button to approve the changes and create a new revision of the response, or press the Reject button to discard their changes.

 Automatically approving edits